Faith and Worship

 Catholic Diocese of Little Rock

 The large slideshow on the main page features links to timely content, such as current events and new sections on the website.
 These highlighted pictures work in tandem with the "What's Happening Now" articles lower on the homepage, and give you a quick glance at major things going on in the diocese and the universal Church.
 These homepage articles are also searchable.
 To find an article, click on "What's Happening Now" on the homepage and type in a subject in the "Search by Keyword" box at the top left of the articles blog page.

 We've put a lot of time into improving our parish and school directories.
 Each parish and school listing has become like a "mini website" of its own.
 Parishes and schools now have their own calendar of events, list of job openings, Google map with driving directions and list of recent articles from Arkansas Catholic.
-We've even included a parish or school's socialchannels and videos.
+We've even included a parish or school's social channels and videos.
 Returning features include Mass times, confession times, adoration times and staff directory.

 Please forgive us for trying to read your mind.
 You'll see "You May Also Like" call out boxes throughout the website, and our goal is to do just that.
 (In fact, there's one on the left of this page!)
 We figure that if you're reading an article about Lent, you might want to find other content about Lent, like a list of Lenten activities or information about the Stations of the Cross.
 It's just an educated guess, so there's no actual mind-reading happening here.
 Though that would be really cool if we could!
 If at any time you want to find a new topic, use one of the section or general search boxes throughout the site to perform a keyword search.

-One of the new educational features on the site is Understanding Our Church, which is a library of articles about the Catholic faith.
+One of the educational features on the site is Understanding Our Church, which is a library of articles about the Catholic faith.
 These articles, which orginally appeared in Arkansas Catholic, cover a wide variety of topics on everything from the sacraments to the liturgical seasons.
 They were written by Catholics in Arkansas.
 You may search by topic or author.
 Also new to the site is our Catholicism 101, which answers frequently asked questions about the Catholic faith, and What We Believe, which offers resources on all aspects of Catholic teaching.might also like Catholic Prayers, Practices and Devotions, Catholic Resources and Little Rock Scripture Study Columns.

 Our shepherd is busily traveling across Arkansas as he teaches us and helps guide us toward holiness.
 Sometimes, Bishop Taylor is able to record his homilies when he celebrates Mass.
 Whenever we're able, we include an audio recording of the homily alongside the written words.
 You can read along as you listen, or download the MP3 file to your mobile device so you can listen at the gym or in your car.
 In the list of homilies, look for a "headphone" icon to indicate if a homily has a companion audio recording.